hapi-server/client-python/README.md

 cd client-python; python setup.py develop
 ```

 (The command <code>python setup.py develop</code> creates symlinks so that the local package is used instead of an installed package.
-Use `pip uninstall hapi` to ensure the local package is used.)
+Use `pip uninstall hapiclient` to ensure the local package is used.)

 To run tests before a commit, execute

 ```bash
 make repository-test
 ```

-To run an individual test in a Python session, use, e.g.,
+To run an individual unit test in a Python session, use, e.g.,

 ```python
 from hapiclient.test.test_hapi import test_reader